Several days ago, when the USS Guardian

 Nonetheless, the dilemma of being caught and put to public infamy could easily be avoided.
 Diving, as it is a very serious activity, should always be associated with firms that ensure high standards of safety for underwater operations and believe in the idea of providing students and clients excellent diving education.

-Diving companies like the members of Phil Newsum’s ADCI know very well where the best and safest diving places on earth are.
+Phil Newsum’s ADCI know very well where the best and safest diving places on earth are.

 More updates on commercial diving and related topics can be accessed at this blog.